• Skip to primary navigation

 • Add confectioner's sugar and slowly mix until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.

-• Add heavy cream, salt, and vanilla extract (and optional almond extract) and whip for an additional 3-4 minutes, or until light and fluffy.
+• Add heavy cream, vanilla extract (and optional almond extract), and salt, then whip for an additional 2-3 minutes, or until light and fluffy.
 Add additional heavy cream as needed to reach desired consistency.

 • Pipe or spread frosting with a knife onto cupcakes and serve.